mattkbrat/portfolio/static/resume.md

 ## Summary

-Dynamic full stack developer dedicated to collaboration, creativity, and working alongside like-minded professionals.
-Committed to innovation and community-driven solutions.
-Proficient in TypeScript, Rust, and Postgres, with a strong enthusiasm for exploring new technologies.
+Results-driven full stack developer with **5+** years delivering scalable solutions that reduce operational costs and improve efficiency.
+Proven track record of cutting customer bad debts by 40% and reducing transaction times by 75%.
+Expertise in TypeScript, Rust, and PostgreSQL, with a passion for architecting innovative systems that serve **100,000+** people.

 ---

-## Skills

-- **FRONTEND**: Next.JS, React, Svelte, TypeScript, JavaScript, HTML, CSS, Vue
-- **BACKEND**: Bun, Node.js, Rust, Go, PostgreSQL, SQLite, SQL, Linux, NGINX, Python, S3, ElasticSearch, MongoDB
-- **DEVOPS**: Docker, Vitest, Playwright, Cargo Test, Hashicorp Vault, Supertokens Auth
-- **INTERPERSONAL**: Leadership, Data Analysis, Change Management, Entrepreneurship, Collaboration

 ## Work Experience